-Project Leaders: Caitlin Petre
+Project Leader: Caitlin Petre

 Summary: This project journeys to newsrooms that show a prominent sign of an adaptation to a post-industrial world: newsrooms that have left their buildings for smaller spaces, often entirely designed around the idea of a digital-first model, or that have repurposed their space to make way for non-journalists, hoping for synergy and a way to fill empty space.

-Project Leaders: Nikki Usher
+Project Leader: Nikki Usher

 Summary: Policy relevant research on the intersections of citizen journalism and digital activism, developing original data and the visualization and query tools to make the data useful for working journalists and students doing advanced coursework in journalism.

-Project Leaders: Philip Howard
+Project Leader: Philip Howard

 Summary: The research seeks to define the new format “digital longform,” articulate criteria by which digital longform journalism is judged and valued, and discusses successful models for soliciting, editing, publishing, and disseminating and monetizing longform content in the digital ecosystem.

-Project Leaders: Anna Hiatt
+Project Leader: Anna Hiatt

 Summary: The Video Now report proposes to examine the forms, costs, and effects of video journalism today.
 The report will examine the editorial, production, and business strategies of newsrooms, ranging from the New York Times and the Washington Post to startups and non-traditional video operations such as Vice.
 The report will focus primarily on U.S.-based organizations.